RubricRL: Simple Generalizable Rewards for Text-to-Image Generation: Method

 To promote diversity and reduce positional bias during rubric generation, we randomly permute the evaluation aspects in the rubric generation prompt and query GPT-o4-mini multiple times.
 In each round, the model produces a set of rubrics (we request 10 per query; because a prompt may describe multiple objects or attributes, the model may output multiple rubrics for one eval key to ensure adequate coverage).
 We aggregate all valid key–criterion pairs across runs into a unified rubric pool, discarding ambiguous or malformed entries.
 Finally, to remove redundancy and focus on the most important signals, we ask GPT-o4-mini to choose the top-10 most relevant and critical criteria for evaluating images generated from the user prompt $p$.

-\textbf{Rubric-guided reward.} Given a generated image $I$, its corresponding text prompt $p$ and the rubric pool $\mathcal{C}$, we simply ask GPT-o4-mini again to output a single score $y_i \in \{0, 1\}$ for each criteria to reflect whether the generated image fully satisfies this rubric ($y_i=1$) or not ($y_i=0$).
+\textbf{Rubric-guided reward.} Given a generated image $I$, its corresponding text prompt $p$ and the rubric pool $\mathcal{C}$, we simply ask GPT-o4-mini again to output a single score $y_i \in \{0, 1\}$ for each criterion to reflect whether the generated image fully satisfies this rubric ($y_i=1$) or not ($y_i=0$).
 The overall rubric reward is computed as the normalized mean of:

-\subsection{Reinforcement learning with GRPO}
+\subsection{Reinforcement Learning with GRPO}

-To align the autoregressive image generator with rubric-based rewards, we employ \textbf{Group Relative Policy Optimization (GRPO)} \cite{shao2024deepseekmath}, a variant of PPO designed for stable optimization over grouped rollouts.
+To align the autoregressive image generator with rubric-based rewards, we employ \textbf{Group Relative Policy Optimization (GRPO)}~\cite{shao2024deepseekmath}, a variant of PPO designed for stable optimization over grouped rollouts.
+For diffusion-based models, we adopt \textbf{DiffusionNFT}~\cite{zheng2025diffusionnft} as the RL strategy; details are provided in the supplementary material.
 For each prompt, the set of generated rollouts forms a group, and the reward of each rollout is normalized relative to the group to reduce variance and improve credit assignment.
 Concretely, let $\pi_\theta$ denote the current policy and $R_i$ the rubric reward for rollout $i$ in group $g$.
 GRPO computes the relative advantage

 and updates the policy by maximizing a clipped objective similar to PPO:

 where $r_i(\theta) = \frac{\pi_\theta(a_i|s_i)}{\pi_{\theta_\mathrm{old}}(a_i|s_i)}$, $a_i$ and $s_i$ are the sampled action and state corresponding to rollout $i$, and $\epsilon$ is the PPO clipping parameter.
 By leveraging this group-relative advantage, GRPO stabilizes training across prompts, making the model robust to heterogeneous reward scales and noisy evaluations.
 Combined with our rubric-based reward and dynamic rollout selection strategy described below, we find GRPO can effectively guide the generative model toward images that are both human-aligned and high-quality.